fgeorgatos/HPCBIOS/README.md

 HPCBIOS
 =======

-High Performance Computing for BIOinformatics Software (and beyond)
+High Performance Computing BIOS - Baseline Configuration
 -------------------------------------------------------------------

 Here is how to define your HPC environment(s), without having to struggle about it: